Vincit/objection.js/doc/api/query-builder/mutate-methods.md

 queryBuilder = queryBuilder.relate(ids);
 ```

-Relate (attach) an existing item to another item.
+Relate (attach) an existing item to another item through a relation.

 This method doesn't create a new item but only updates the foreign keys.
 In
 the case of a many-to-many relation, creates a join row to the join table.